Doing Business in and with Emerging Markets 2016

 - The General Counsel’s perspective on emerging markets: what keeps them up at night?

-Ms. Mulligan's panel, entitled "Anti-Corruption Issues in Emerging Markets," will be moderated by Alex Yong Hao of Jun He Law Offices.
-Her fellow panelists will include Adam Li of Jun He Law Offices, Steven S. Michaels, an Associate General Counsel for Investigations at IBM, and Amadeu Ribeiro of Mattos Filho, Veiga Filho, Marrey Jr e Quiroga Advogados.
-Ms. Mulligan is the primary author of "Navigating the FCPA in Emerging Markets," which will be included in the PLI Course Handbook for the program.
+Ms. Mulligan's panel, entitled "Anti-Corruption Issues in Emerging Markets," was moderated by Alex Yong Hao of Jun He Law Offices.
+Her fellow panelists included Adam Li of Jun He Law Offices, Steven S. Michaels, an Associate General Counsel for Investigations at IBM, and Amadeu Ribeiro of Mattos Filho, Veiga Filho, Marrey Jr e Quiroga Advogados.
+Ms. Mulligan is the primary author of "Navigating the FCPA in Emerging Markets," which was included in the PLI Course Handbook for the program.

-The course will take place at PLI's offices, located at 1177 Ave of the Americas in New York City, from 9:00 AM to 4:45 PM on Thursday, July 7, and is also available by webcast.
-Ms. Mulligan's panel will begin at 1:30 PM.
-For more information or to register, please visit the event website.
+The course took place at PLI's offices, located at 1177 Ave of the Americas in New York City, from 9:00 AM to 4:45 PM on Thursday, July 7, and is also available by webcast.